pitt-miskov-zivanov-lab/BioRECIPE/docs/definitions.rst

 The node attribute vector :math:`a^v` may also include other attributes that help describe the element.
 For example, attributes :math:`a^{\mathrm{location}}` and :math:`a^{\mathrm{locationID}}` hold information about the cellular compartment, where the element is found, and the compartment ID, respectively.
 We use the GO database to obtain these location IDs.
 A subtype attribute, :math:`a^{\mathrm{subtype}}`, may be used to indicate additional type of an element, such as :math:`a^{\mathrm{subtype}}` = ``receptor`` for an element with :math:`a^{\mathrm{type}}` = ``protein``.

+In element-based modeling of biological systems, an element usually represents a biomolecular species, a chemical, or  a biological process.

 .. admonition:: Definition 2 - Interaction (edge)

  A directed signed interaction (also referred to as a directed edge) :math:`e=e(v_s,v_t,\mathbf{a}^e)` is defined with its source element :math:`v_s`, target element :math:`v_t`, and vector of attributes :math:`a^e`.
 The interaction attribute vector always includes at least the sign :math:`a^{\mathrm{sign}}` and connection type :math:`a^{\mathrm{connectiontype}}` attributes: :math:`\mathbf{a}^e=(a^{\mathrm{sign}},a^{\mathrm{connectiontype}})`.
 The direction of an interaction is implicitly defined with source and target nodes, and therefore, not explicitly listed among its attributes.